izyuumi/dynamo/deploy/inference-gateway/README.md

   -n ${NAMESPACE}
 ```

-Create a model configuration file similar to the vllm_agg_qwen.yaml for you model.
+Create a model configuration file similar to the vllm_agg_qwen.yaml for your model.
 This file demonstrates the values needed for the Vllm Agg setup in [agg.yaml](../../components/backends/vllm/deploy/agg.yaml)
 Take a note of the model's block size provided in the model card.